huggingface/blog/hf-bitsandbytes-integration.md

 ## How to use it in `bitsandbytes` library?

-The module that is responsible of the whole magic described in this blogpost is called `Linear8bitLt` module and you can easily import it from `bitsandbytes` library.
-The latest derives from a classic `torch.nn` Module and be easily used and deployed in your architecture with the following commands.
+The module that is responsible of the whole magic described in this blogpost is called `Linear8bitLt` module and you can easily import from `bitsandbytes` library.
+The latest derives from a classic `torch.nn` Module and be easily used and deployed in your architecture with the commands described below.
 Let's walk through step by step with a specific usecase, let's say you want to convert a shallow model in int8 using `bitsandbytes`, here is all what you need to know:

 1. First we need the correct imports below!